 - Sauteed veggies – take what veggies you have on hand and sautee them with salt, pepper, and olive oil.
 So yummy!

 - Surf & Turf- or make it a surf and turf with a tenderloin or eye of round roast.

-- Dipping Sauces- Yum yum sauce, horseradish sauce, aioli sauce, garlic butter sauce and even cocktail sauce are all good picks.
+- Dipping Sauces- Yum yum sauce, horseradish sauce, aioli sauce, garlic butter sauce, crab cake sauce and even cocktail sauce are all good picks.
 As is a dollop of plain Greek yogurt, sour cream or hot sauce.

 Can I freeze salmon cakes?

 You can!
 Make sure they are cooked so they hold together better.
 Wrap them individually in freezer paper, aluminum foil or plastic wrap.
 They can stay frozen for up to 6 months.